 4.9.
 Design & Layout of the site

-The website’s design and layout are the last but not the least aspect you should consider when you judge a quality backlink.
+The website’s design and layout are the last but not the least aspect you should consider when judging a quality backlink.
 That’s because the design is a UX factor but speaks for the owner’s professionalism and involvement.
 If there are no broken elements, no broken pages, and the design is simple and clean, you may have spotted a winner.

 Several other questions you should ask yourself: